furkangumussoy/FlappyBird-AI/README.md

 AI Trained to play Flappy Bird

-Run "flappy_bird.py" to see the AI train itself
+Run "flappy_bird.py" to see the AI train itself and play flappybird